albertbregonia/mini-chat/README.md

 What began as a my first entry into learning programming sockets and internet-based devices in June 2020, I decided to spruce up this project and publish it as a useful little tool.

 **MiniChat** is written in C# using the .NET Framework.
 It exemplifies the fundamentals of socket programming and its main purpose is to be a debugging tool for internet capable devices with more visual appeal and easy of use.
 Even a very simple network program like this, requires a lot of error-checking in order to be robust.
-If you are learning to program with sockets, please keep that in mind.
+If you are learning to program with sockets off of this code, please keep that in mind.

 ### Note: If you are to use this software you must:
 - Either, know how to port-forward or know someone that does.